PanditSiddharth/compilers/README.md

 # for stopping process     ./node_modules/.bin/pm2 stop [id]
 # for deleting process     ./node_modules/.bin/pm2 delete [id]
 ```

+See all command of bot by `/help` command
+See bot is running or not by `/ping` command
+See current version and featurs of bot by `/version` command

 # Any query ? see this readme to join support group